What happens to your hair after giving birth

 - A few simple mantras for this time to help you may help You through could be “it gets better and better” and “even in the smallest amount of time I thrive in slowing down time and relishing in my resting time”

-With all this said sometimes just not focusing on the hair loss and making it a problem and keeping things simple and remembering to breathe and acknowledging on the massive feat you have accomplished by producing such a gorgeous bundle of joy is all you need to focus on .
-Overall it is a short amount of time in perspective so let’s not sweat the small stuff and use these tips where you can and remember to breathe when you can’t.
+With all this said, sometimes just not focusing on the hair loss and making it a problem can calm your mind.
+Keep things simple and remember to breathe and acknowledge the massive feat you’ve accomplished by giving birth is all you need to focus on .
+Overall it is a short amount of time in perspective.
+So let’s not sweat the small stuff and use these tips where you can and remember to breathe when you can’t.

 Talk to your practitioner if your hair loss is excessive.
 When it’s accompanied by other symptoms, hair loss after pregnancy could be a sign of postpartum thyroiditis